OSSystems/meta-browser/meta-firefox/README.md

   introduce quite a big build-time overhead due to extra dependencies.
   Setting this disallows sandboxing these libraries, and removes the wasi-sdk dependency.

+* wayland-only: (off by default)
+  Don't build Firefox with X11 dependencies.
+This config should not be enabled if x11-only is enabled.

+* x11-only: (off by default)
+  Don't build Firefox with Wayland dependencies.
+This config should not be enable if wayland-only is enabled.

 Runtime options
 ---------------
 * The enviromental variable `GDK_BACKEND=wayland` is needed to run Firefox with